jaimetur/PhotoMigrator/help/3-synology-photos.md

 ## <span style="color:blue">Remove All Albums from Synology Photos:</span>
-- From version 3.0.0 onwards, the Tool can be executed a feature to 'Remove All Albums' from Synology Photos'.
+- From version 3.0.0 onwards, the Tool can be executed a feature to 'Remove All Albums from Synology Photos'.
-- If you configure properly the file 'Config.ini' and execute this Extra Mode, the Tool will connect automatically to your Synology Photos database and will remove ALL the Albums found.
+- If you configure properly the file 'Config.ini' and execute this feature, the Tool will connect automatically to your Synology Photos database and will remove ALL the Albums found.
-- To execute this Extra Mode, you can use the Flag: _'-srAll, --synology-remove-all-assets'_
+- To execute this feature, you can use the Flag: _'-srAll, --synology-remove-all-assets'_
 - Optionally ALL the Assets associated to each Album can be deleted If you also include the argument '-rAlbAss, --remove-albums-assets'

     > [!IMPORTANT]